-All international applicants from countries in which English is not the native language must take the Test of English as a Foreign Language (TOEFL).
-Since the results of this test constitute part of the material reviewed for admission to graduate studies at Oregon Tech, students should arrange to have the Educational Testing Service send their scores to the Office of Admissions well before the application deadline.
+All international applicants from countries in which English is not the native language must take an approved English language proficiency exam.
+Since the results of this test constitute part of the material reviewed for admission to graduate studies at Oregon Tech, students should arrange to have their English language proficiency scores sent to the Office of Admissions well before the application deadline.

 The following is an application checklist for degree-seeking international students:

 - Submit the graduate application for admission with the $50 (US) application fee.